Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Requirements for a Degree

 Rhodes College offers a four-year program of study in the liberal arts and sciences leading to the Bachelor of Arts or the Bachelor of Science degree.
 Candidates for either degree must complete the Foundation Requirements.
 Students majoring in a science may earn the Bachelor of Science degree.
-Rhodes also offers a Master of Science degree in Accounting and a Master of Arts degree in Urban Education.
+Rhodes also offers a Master of Science degree in Accounting.

 The Bachelor’s Degree